 "You Know You/They Are Wrong When..." is the title of an intriguing blog post by Michael Spencer about attempts to control discussion, questions, and independent thought.

 Ondi Timoner's new film "Join Us" is premiered at the Los Angeles Film Festival in June, 2007.
-The film follows 21 cult members in real time as they leave their South Carolina Bible-based abusive church and get help at Wellspring.
+The film follows 21 folks in real time as they leave their South Carolina Bible-based high-demand church and get help at Wellspring.
 Watch the trailer on the film's website.
 The DVD is available on Amazon.
 Dave Sable reviews the movie in "Join Us" - Better Felt than Telt.
 He says it, "...it certainly touches upon the list of characteristics of abusive churches – they are all there...But this is only secondary to what the movie is about.
 The movie is about people.
 It is about what abusive principles did to people emotionally."
 Dave Sable also sent a link to John Fischer's comments about a recent Los Angeles Times article on cults published June 25, 2007.

 Brent T. published a piece written by the Local Church of Los Angeles describing their outreach techniques.
 Amazing similarities to the Assembly.